MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## Supported languages

 AI in Sales Copilot is supported in the following languages: English, Spanish, German, and French.
-The email and custom text must be in one of the supported languages to generate the suggested content.
+The email and custom prompt must be in one of the supported languages to generate the suggested content.

 ## Create an email reply using pre-defined categories